 Outcome 4.
-Through practice, students will construct effective search strategies and utilize appropriate searching language to access information, and in turn be able to evaluate, synthesize, and critically analyze that information.
+Through practice, students construct effective search strategies and utilize appropriate searching language to access information.

 Potential Objective 4 Objectives:

 Outcome 5.
-Students will select and ethically use relevant information sources based on defined situational contexts.
+Students ethically select and utilize relevant information sources based on defined situational contexts.

 Potential Objective 5 Objectives: